betagouv/service-national-universel/.github/PULL_REQUEST_TEMPLATE.md

 Notion ID, followed by a `-` is **mandatory** on types `refactor`, `feat` and `fix`.

-*If you really nead to bypass the pull request title validation, you can add the `bypass title` label to you PR.*
+*If you really need to bypass the pull request title validation, you can add the `bypass title` label to you PR.*

 **Description**